iwatake2222/play_with_ncnn/README.md

 - *Note*
     - In case you encounter `error: use of typeid requires -frtti` error, modify `ViewAndroid\sdk\native\jni\include\opencv2\opencv_modules.hpp`
         - `//#define HAVE_OPENCV_FLANN`

-## How to create pre-built ncnn library
-pre-built ncnn library is stored in InferenceHelper/ThirdParty/ncnn_prebuilt .
-Please follow the instruction (https://github.com/Tencent/ncnn/wiki/how-to-build ), if you want to build them by yourself.

 # License
 - Copyright 2020 iwatake2222